ricardochaves/flask_template/README.md

 The project use [black](https://github.com/ambv/black/) and has a pre commit to ensure the application whenever a commit happens.
 The configuration can be find in [`.pre-commit-config.yaml`](https://github.com/ricardochaves/flask_template/blob/master/.pre-commit-config.yaml).
 More information [here](https://github.com/ambv/black/#version-control-integration).

-The black configuration cam be find in [`pyproject.toml`](https://github.com/ricardochaves/flask_template/blob/master/pyproject.toml)
+The black configuration can be find in [`pyproject.toml`](https://github.com/ricardochaves/flask_template/blob/master/pyproject.toml)

 ### Pylint